mcclatchy/docpub/docpub-planning-notes.md

 * COMPLETED: hide permissions and other fieldsets a non-superuser shouldn't have access to in the `DocUserAdmin`
 	* https://stackoverflow.com/questions/2297377/how-do-i-prevent-permission-escalation-in-django-admin-when-granting-user-chang

-* shortcut link to your user profile in header
+* COMPLETED: shortcut link to your user profile in header

+* UNABLE TO REPLICATE: doc set to public but went to doccloud as private when Stuart L uploaded something